kaysalawu/azure-network-terraform/1-hub-and-spoke/2-hub-spoke-azfw-dual-region/README.md

 ```sh
 enable
 ```
-4. Display the routing table
+4. Display the routing table by typing `show ip route` and pressing the space bar to show the complete output.
 ```sh
 show ip route
 ```